rouault/proj.4/docs/source/community/rfc/rfc-6.rst

     21.8181756139   59.8602955636        0.0000           inf

-The transformation is inversible, with the same computational complexity than the forward transformation.
+The transformation is invertible, with the same computational complexity than the forward transformation.

 The KKJ to ETRS89 transformation has the particularity that the vertices are